African Explorers, Jesuit Missionaries and Enslaved Africans

 For example, Estevanico, an African from Morocco, had been captured by the Portuguese and enslaved by a Castilian who took him on an expedition to conquer Florida.
 Estevanico — also known as Stephen the Black and Stephen the Moor — led further expeditions to the southwestern states.

 Also, Spaniard Lucas Vásquez de Ayllón brought enslaved Africans on an expedition from the Dominican Republic to Virginia's James River and Chesapeake Bay in 1524.
 It is believed by some scholars that many Africans escaped and lived with the Native Americans.

 By 1600, the first Melungeons were documented in the southern Appalachian valleys.
 The Melungeons were the first people, aside from Native Americans, to move into Virginia's Appalachian region.
 Many of the Melungeons were of Portuguese ancestry, with North African and Native American traits.

 Africans in Jamestown and Colonial Virginia

 Jamestown - The first Africans who came to Jamestowne arrived in 1619 aboard a Dutch slave-trading vessel.
 The captain exchanged about 20 African slaves for supplies.
 The Africans then became indentured servants, such as Englishmen who traded several years labor in exchange for their passage to America.
 John Punch, a runaway indentured servant of African descent, was the first documented slave for life in 1640.

-Jamestown - Visit Jamestown Settlement and Yorktown Victory Center to learn about an African family who lived at Jamestown.
+Jamestown - Visit Jamestown Settlement and American Revolution Museum at Yorktown to learn about an African family who lived at Jamestown.
 An estimated 100,000 African Americans escaped, died or were killed during the American Revolution.

 Newport News - The Navy during the Revolutionary War recruited free as well as enslaved African Americans, often purchasing slaves for naval service.
 See the Age of Exploration Gallery at the Mariners' Museum.